nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.4.1.2 Resolving a question: `question solve`

-Marks a student's question as resolved.
+After finding the solution to the question, you can mark the student's question as resolved.

 Format: `question solve STUDENT_INDEX i/QUESTION_INDEX t/SOLUTION_TEXT`